Angela Merkel, Boris Johnson agree on Brexit goal, but not how to reach it | DW | 21.08.2019

 What did they say?

-- Merkel said Germany welcomes a negotiated Brexit, but she added that the country is prepared for a no-deal British exit from the EU.
+- Merkel said Germany welcomes a negotiated Brexit, but she added that her country is prepared for a no-deal British exit from the EU.

-- Johnson said the UK cannot accept the current withdrawal agreement that "divides the UK" or "locks" it into EU law.
+- Johnson said the UK could not accept the current withdrawal agreement as it either "divides the UK" or "locks" it into EU law.
+He also said a backstop plan for the Irish border has "grave defects" and that it has to go.

+- Merkel said the backstop has always been a "fall-back option" until a better compromise could be reached.

 Read more: Brexit: Boris Johnson, Angela Merkel to face off over stalemate